Bone Marrow Biopsy

 What happens during a bone marrow biopsy?

-You usually have a bone marrow biopsy as an outpatient.
+You often have a bone marrow biopsy as an outpatient.
 This means you go home the same day.
 Procedures may vary depending on your condition and your provider’s practices.

 Generally, a bone marrow biopsy follows this process: